svnm/css-module-npm-boilerplate/README.md

 CSS Modules is only compatible with camelCase.
 However deku and react have mappings to use *normal* class names.

+This module has only camelCase classes so is compatible with:

 - [css modules](https://github.com/css-modules/css-modules)
 - [react-css-modules](https://github.com/gajus/react-css-modules)
 - [deku-css-modules](https://github.com/StevenIseki/deku-css-modules)